-We are thrilled to add the venerable Midtown Concert Series to our family of programs (photo of My Lord Chamberlain's Consort to the right).
+We in the middle of the sixteenth season (our second) of Midtown Concerts (photo of My Lord Chamberlain's Consort to the right).
 Please help us provide stipends for the performers of these 30+ annual concerts and keep the series free of charge.

 To continue to serve the community effectively, GEMS needs to make some critical infrastructure improvements, including a faster computer.
 This season, we installed new, powerful ticketing software to serve you better.
 Your help will further professionalize early music concert-going in New York, continuing to build our audience.